grayghostvisuals/practice-git/README.md

 ``git remote add origin git@github.com:<user_name>/<repo_name>.git``
 * Creates a brand new remote repository.

+``git remote -v``
+* Show a list of the current remote repositories

 ``git reset <file>``
 * Removes the desired file from staging area.

+``git branch -r``
+* List all the remote branches currently tracked

+``git remote prune origin``
+* Deletes branch locally if it has been removed remotely.
+Helps to remove stale references.

 ``git checkout <target>``
 * Changes the desired target back to the state of the last commit.
 A target can be a file or a directory (for example).